istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 Istio to use access policy information from such a system.
 You implement this integration by applying [Istio Mixer Adapters](/blog/2017/adapter-model/).

-Let's cancel the access control by routing you used in this section and implement access control by Mixer policy checks in the next section.
+Cancel the access control by routing you used in this section and implement access control by Mixer policy checks in the next section.

-1. Replace the `VirtualService` for _edition.cnn.com_ with our previous version from the [Configure an Egress Gateway](/docs/tasks/traffic-management/egress-gateway/#perform-tls-origination-with-the-egress-gateway) task:
+1. Replace the `VirtualService` for _edition.cnn.com_ with your previous version from the [Configure an Egress Gateway](/docs/tasks/traffic-management/egress-gateway/#perform-tls-origination-with-the-egress-gateway) task:

     ```bash
         cat <<EOF | istioctl replace -f -